 Field emission scanning electron microscope

-The Zeiss GeminiSEM 500 is the latest scanning electron microscope (SEM) from Zeiss.
-With this SEM, magnifications of up to 2 million times and a maximum resolution of 0.6 nanometer are possible.
+The electron microscope (SEM) GeminiSEM 500 from Zeiss allows magnifications of up to 2 million times and a maximum resolution of 0.6 nanometer are possible.
 It has a large number of different detectors.
 An Inlens-SE detector (secondary electron), an Inlens-EsB detector (energy selective backscattered), an Everhart-Thornley-SE detector, a VPSE detector (variable pressure secondary electron) and a backscattered electron detector are installed.
 Besides, an EDX detector (energy dispersive X-ray spectroscopy) for element analyses and an EBSD detector (Electron Backscatter Diffraction) from Oxford for determination of crystallographic orientation are used.
 The VPSE detector allows non-conductive samples without coating to be viewed with high resolution at low vacuum.
 Even at low voltage, high resolutions in perfect image quality can be achieved with this instrument.

 At GHI, various melting furnaces are available for the characterization of melting processes of glass batches and ageing processes of ceramic components.
 Prominently, there is a 10 kg furnace for investiganting the melting and cooling behaviour of larger batches, as well as a hybrid furnace which can be heated with different energy sources like methane, hydrogen or electrical for evaluating melt behaviour and exhaust fumes.